mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

    Despite this push in ROS2 towards having the users define even the simplest of message types, to define new interfaces in ROS2 we must use an :program:`ament_cmake` package.
 It **cannot** be done with an :program:`ament_python` package.

 All interfaces in ROS2 must be made in an :program:`ament_cmake` package.
 We have so far not needed it, but for this scenario we cannot escape.
-Thankfully, for this we don't need to dig too deep into :program:`CMake` just for this purpose, so fear not.
+Thankfully, for this we don't need to dig too deep into :program:`CMake`, so fear not.

 Creating the package
 --------------------